Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Most protocols involve daily administration for 8-12 weeks, followed by a 4-week break.
 Some patients benefit from cycling 5 days on, 2 days off to maintain receptor sensitivity.

 Ipamorelin therapy costs approximately $240-380 per month, depending on dosage and source.
 Physician-supervised programs typically include regular monitoring and dose adjustments.
-Ipamorelin peptide therapy through FormBlends starts at $275 monthly with comprehensive medical supervision and quality assurance.
+Ipamorelin peptide therapy through FormBlends starts at $275 monthly with thorough medical supervision and quality assurance.

 Pros: